hussien89aa/PythonTutorial/README.md

-# Python Tutorial essential Training
+# Python Tutorial essential Training from scratch
 ### This code is snapped code for Python UDMEY course.Enroll using a [ 95% discount coupon](https://www.udemy.com/course/python-for-complete-beginners-learn-step-by-step/?referralCode=111341B0EFC9818449BC).
 To make the learn and writing code easy